 Daragh Anderson is a design and interaction graduate from Central Saint Martins.
-His portfolio includes creative experiments with coding, AR, VR and moving image.
+His portfolio includes creative experiments with coding, AR, VR and moving image – including a graphics generator powered by machine-learning and a 3D typeface created for VR.
 He also has a keen interest in science and the role design can play in communicating complex ideas.

 Creative Review: What sparked your interest in graphic design?

 Daragh Anderson: I’ve always been interested in the effect visual design can have in communicating more than just a surface-level functionality.
 I began expressing my creativity through music and being in a band professionally for a while; I picked up my interest initially by exploring visual communication through branding, moving image, album artwork and application design.

 I’d spend a lot of my spare time on the tour bus reading about the various studios producing the most cutting edge visual design work and that spurred me on.
 The work of Eddie Opara at Pentagram, Gmunk studio, Moment Factory and the typography of Laurenz Brunner were clear influences on using design as a clear and engaging vehicle for communication – often by using cutting edge technologies to create something truly unique.

 CR: What themes, ideas or mediums are you particularly interested in exploring?

 DA: In my self-directed work I’ve tried to explore some pretty esoteric concepts.
 This work usually involves rigorous research which allows me to learn along the way.
 This often concerns concepts that have been largely unexplored by design.
 In my publication Superposition, I explored the lack of visualisation of Quantum Mechanics using the visual history of the atom as an analogy.
 This, I hoped, would encourage users to question why technical complexity has become a barrier for the legitimacy of visualisation.